openfaas/openfaas.github.io/_posts/2022-05-11-limits-and-backpressure.md

 ---

-Alex explains to use back pressure with your OpenFaaS functions to make sure all your data gets processed.
+Alex explains how to use back pressure with your OpenFaaS functions to make sure all your data gets processed.

 As I've spoken to customers and community users of OpenFaaS, I've noticed a common theme.
 Users want to process large amounts of data through a number of functions and get results out the other end.